 Tirasemtiv selectively activates the fast skeletal muscle troponin complex by increasing its sensitivity to calcium and, in preclinical studies and early clinical trials, increased skeletal muscle force in response to neuronal input and delayed the onset and reduced the degree of muscle fatigue.
-BENEFIT-ALS was a Phase Ilb, multi-national, double-blind, randomized, placebo-controlled, clinical trial designed to evaluate the safety, tolerability and efficacy of tirasemtiv in patients with ALS.
-BENEFIT-ALS enrolled 711 patients from 73 centers in 8 countries; 605 patients were subsequently randomized 1:1 to double-blind treatment with either tirasemtiv or placebo for 12 weeks.
+BENEFIT-ALS was a Phase IIb, multi-national, double-blind, randomized, placebo-controlled, clinical trial designed to evaluate the safety, tolerability and efficacy of tirasemtiv in patients with ALS.
+BENEFIT-ALS enrolled 711 patients from 73 centers in 8 countries.
+605 patients were subsequently randomized 1:1 to double-blind treatment with either tirasemtiv or placebo for 12 weeks.
 The primary outcome measure, the ALS Functional Rating Scale in its revised form (ALSFRS-R), and secondary outcome measures of respiratory performance and other measures of skeletal muscle function and fatigability were assessed after 4, 8, and 12 weeks of double-blind treatment, and again at 1 and 4 weeks after the last dose of double-blind treatment.
 The results from double-blind treatment were presented in April 2014 at the Annual Meeting of the American Academy of Neurology.
-In June 2014, outcome measures obtained at 1 and 4 weeks after last dose of double-blind study medication were presented at the Joint Congress of European Neurology.
-In July 2014, data demonstrating that the effects of tirasemtiv on SVC appeared to be consistent across patient subgroups were presented at the International Congress on Neuromuscular Diseases.
+In June 2014, outcome measures obtained at 1 and 4 weeks after last dose of double-blind treatment.
+The results from double-blind the effects of tirasemtiv on SVC appeared to be consistent across patient subgroups were presented at the International Congress on Neuromuscular Diseases.